-The KATO Tech Group receives many technical inquiries on the usage of various platings and coatings applied to helical coil inserts.
-In general, platings and coatings are used to protect components from corrosion and other environmental factors.
-They can also provide increased wear resistance, dimensional stability, increased hardness, and lubricity.
-The lubricity characteristics can minimize friction and galling with the mating screw or bolt, as well as improve installation properties of the inserts.
+The application of platings and coatings are used to protect components from corrosion and other environmental factors.
+They can also provide increased wear resistance, dimensional stability, increased surface hardness, and lubricity.
+The lubricity characteristics can minimize galling with the mating screw or bolt, as well as improve installation properties of the inserts.

-Stainless steel helical coil inserts without platings or coatings can be used in environments with temperatures up to 800°F. However, cadmium plating and dry film lubricant have limited high temperature capabilities.
-Please contact the KATO Tech Group for plated or coated inserts used in temperatures above 450° F. The Cadmium Plating and Dry Film Lubricant Coatings should not be used in vacuum type applications due to their out-gassing properties.
+Stainless steel helical coil inserts without platings or coatings can be used in environments with temperatures up to 800°F. However, cadmium plating and dry lube coating have limited high temperature capabilities.
+For high temperature applications, please contact us.
+Platings and coatings will also have limited use in a vacuum due to the outgassing properties when compared to plain metal.

-Plating an insert is also a solution for correcting an oversize tapping condition.
-If an STI tapped hole was tapped oversize by .001 in., the final assembly could be brought back into specification by plating the insert with .000125 in. plating thickness, i.e. (8 x .000125 = .001).
+The plating of a helical insert can also be a solution for correcting an oversize tapping result.
+If a STI tapped hole were tapped oversize, for example .001 in, the final assembly could be brought back into specification by plating the insert with .000125 in plating thickness (8×.000125 in = .001 in).

 If you have any questions, please contact us.